Centrelink compensation information for lawyers and compensation payers

 • anti-discrimination payments

-• claims or payments for a natural disaster.
+• payments someone receives if they’re affected by a natural disaster.

 How to tell us